Meet the Cow: Beef of Cuts

-So, before you find yourself sweaty-palmed and wide-eyed at the butchers again, study up on beef and know which cut you’re looking for before going in.
+Before you find yourself sweaty-palmed and wide-eyed at the butchers again, study up on beef and know which cut you’re looking for before going in.

 For many people, buying the same cut of meat and preparing it in the same way is an everyday thing.
 There’s nothing wrong with that, of course.
 Especially when you consider the price of meat and the disappointment in a failed recipe.
 That’s exactly why we thought this ‘Meet the Cow: Beef Cuts and Uses’ infographic is the perfect way to familiarise you with different cuts of beef and how to prepare it.

-Beef sirloin is one of the two major subprimals of the beef loin primal cut, which runs from the 13th rib to the end of the hip bone.
+Beef Sirloin is one of the two major subprimals of the beef loin primal cut, which runs from the 13th rib to the end of the hip bone.
 Butchers separate the sirloin into the top butt and the bottom butt; lean but flavorful top sirloin steaks are an affordable option for the grill while a tri-tip cut from the bottom makes a good choice for roasting.

 T-Bone Steak: Crosscut from the forward section of the short loin on a steer’s middle back, a T-bone steak contains a strip of the top loin and a chunk of tenderloin, both desired cuts on their own.
 The T-bone is made for grilling.
-Generous bits of fat keep it moist while the tenderloin heart stays tender and flavorful.
+Generous bits of fat keep it moist while the tenderloin heart stays tender and flavourful.

-Rump is a tasty and lean steak from the lower back area of the cow, and is a lean cut of meat.
+Rump is a tasty and lean steak from the lower back area of the cow, and is a pretty lean cut of meat.
 The cow’s rump is a technical term for the area at the rear end of a cow, between the cow’s tail and the top of its back legs.
 Medium-rare is the best way to cook rump steak, 3 minutes on each side with fresh thyme and splashed with melted butter during cooking.